WasmEdge/docs/docs/quick-start/install.md

 ldconfig
 ```

 And then get WasmEdge and the WASI-NN plug-in with OpenVINO backend.
-The version of WasmEdge should be the same as wasi-nn-openvio verison.
+The version of WasmEdge should be the same as wasi-nn-openvio version.

 ```bash